Now’s The Time Revisit Your Form W-4

 It’s important to revisit your Form W-4 this year if you’re looking for a different outcome next tax season.
 To complete or modify Form W-4, here are a few things you can do:

 - Use the IRS Withholding Calculator to help determine if you should complete a new Form W-4.
-This tool offers taxpayers the necessary information to put on a new Form W-4.
+This tool offers a view into how you should complete the new Form W-4.

 - Find out how to access your W-4 within your workplace.
-The form should either be available online or available from your payroll department.
+The form should either be available online or available from your HR or payroll department.

-- If needed, you can also request your employer to withhold an additional amount from each paycheck.
+- As part of this process, you can request your employer to withhold an additional amount from each paycheck.

 Although you can adjust withholding any time during the year, the sooner you do, the changes to your paycheck will be less drastic and the more likely your outcome next tax season will be what you expect.